tradingview/charting-library-tutorial/documentation/datafeed-implementation.md

 This method is used by the library to retrieve information about a specific symbol (exchange, price scale, full symbol etc.).

 Let's add some shared functions in `helpers.js` that we'll need to implement `resolveSymbol`.
-These functions are specific for using CryptoCompare and, probably, you won't need most of them for implementing your own datafeed.
+These functions are specific to CryptoCompare and you most likely won't need most of them for implementing your own datafeed.

 [helpers.js][helpers-file-url]: